 Container technology—popularized by Docker and Kubernetes—has profoundly changed the way many development and operations teams test and deploy their applications.
 Containers help companies modernize by making it easier to scale and deploy applications while creating a positive impact on IT costs.
 However, this also introduces new challenges and more complexity as containers and container orchestration create an entirely new infrastructure ecosystem.
 Running containerized environments requires teams to rethink and adapt their monitoring strategies to take into account all of the new layers introduced in this ecosystem.

-That’s why New Relic is optimized for monitoring applications even in containerized environments.
-Clay Smith’s recent blog post on Monitoring Application Performance in Kubernetes offers an application-centric approach to APM in an containerized environment.
+Our blog post on Monitoring Application Performance in Kubernetes offers an application-centric approach to APM in a containerized environment.
 But since you need visibility into every layer of your environment, this post extends that understanding to monitoring your complete Docker/Kubernetes infrastructure.